AlexiosFan/fpv_tut_2023/w4/week4.md

 ## Now, try to show the local consistency with this loop invariant.
 Consider the following questions
   - Why don't we need to include **y** in the loop invariant? <br>
-    >!
-The assertion at the end of the program does not include **y**, hence it is not necessary to include y to show the local consistency !<
+     *The assertion at the end of the program does not include **y**, hence it is not necessary to include y to show the local consistency*
   - Why don't we need to state the **upperbound** of **i** in the loop invariant? <br>
-    >!
-The loop invariant with the **upperbound** is also correct, it is just the case that we do not need it here. !<
+    *The loop invariant with the **upperbound** is also correct, it is just the case that we do not need it here.*

 | WP | WP after simplification |
 | - | - |